publicarray/Real-time-CRUD/README.md

 gulp
 ```

-A version of bower dependencies are included in `public/lib`.
+Minified versions of bower dependencies are included in `public/lib`.
 These may be out of date but it allows users to get up and running faster.

 ## License
 Copyright 2014 Sebastian Schmidt